MarkSheehan72/milestone-project-3/README.md

 *Search result recipes to be ordered by some manner of popularity (either likes or views) to see the most popular recipes which match our search:*

-* Search for a recipe (use "test" for this example).
+* Search for a recipe (use "test" as the title for this example).

 * Users will see that the search results are returned in descending order of the number of views they have (i.e. the recipes with the most views will appear first).

 *The recipe to be clear and concisely presented, in an easily understandable format*

-* Search for a recipe (use "test" for this example).
+* Search for a recipe (use "test" as the title for this example).

 * Click on a search result and click the link from the card reveal.

 * Users will see a page with all of the recipe information, arranged in a logical fashion and divided into different sections for easy following.

-### Jasmine Testing:

-Jasmine was used to test 3 things in particular for this project:

-* That the data loaded for the project.

-* That the content of the page also loaded.

-* That a specific example of a graph (i.e. the gender bar chart) loaded.

 ### Responsiveness of site: